yivi/weblog/content/about.md

 I'm not old.
 I'm well-used.

-I should be out riding my bike, or walking uphill.
+I should be outside riding my bike, or walking uphill ⛰.
 If I'm not, blame the computers.

 I need money to keep these two well-fed.
 The white one can't possibly fend for herself.